 What costs money is the interest payments the government has to make in the meantime.
 About 5% of the government budget goes towards paying interest on the national debt.

 Most UK government gilts are owned by British institutions, and some by UK households.
 They get the interest payments.

-UK insurance companies and pension funds own over a quarter: about 28%.
+UK insurance companies and pension funds own almost a third: about 30%.

 The Bank of England owns 25%, a quarter.

 Other UK financial institutions like banks own about 17%, just over a sixth.

 Another quarter of the government’s debts, about 27%, are owed to foreign institutions.
 That’s called the UK’s external debt, and the interest payments go outside the UK.

 It’s common to compare the value of a government’s debt with what’s called annual gross domestic product, or GDP.
 That’s the total value of goods and services made in the UK each year.